 Using three consecutive verses, Jude illustrates three different examples of apostasy in times past, where an extended period of God's grace is eventually followed by utter destruction.
 God is long-suffering to all people and not willing that any should perish, but that all should come to repentance.

-Verse 5 speaks of Israel's wilderness wanderings where all but two of people redeemed from Egyptian slavery, were 'destroyed' in the desert because of unbelief.
-For 40 years God was gracious to them, providing manna from heaven, water from the Rock and the presence of God within the camp... but they never entered His promised rest, due to apostasy.
+Verse 5 speaks of Israel's wilderness wanderings where all but two of the people redeemed from Egyptian slavery, were 'destroyed' in the desert because of unbelief.
+For 40 years God was gracious to them, providing manna from heaven, water from the Rock, and the presence of God within the camp... but they never entered His promised rest, due to apostasy.
 They knew the truth but rejected it.
 These people were saved spiritually but their choice caused them to live a defeated life rather than a victorious one and destroyed their soul-life.

 Verse 7 uses the destruction of Sodom and Gomorrah to illustrate apostasy in those depraved cities.
-Despite the influence of Abraham's nephew - Lot, who was a citizen of Sodom, and who warned them to escape from the wrath to come, these pagans were all destroyed when fire and brimstone rained down on these apostate people.
-The citizens heard the truth from both Lot and the two visiting angels, but they would not believe and be saved.
+Despite the influence of Abraham's nephew, Lot, who was a citizen of Sodom and who warned them to escape from the wrath to come, these pagans were all destroyed when fire and brimstone rained down on these apostate people.
+These citizens heard the truth from both Lot and the two visiting angels, but they would not believe and be saved.
 These unbelievers rejected God's offer of salvation, which caused their souls as well as their bodies to be destroyed.

-For an unbeliever, who is spiritually dead in their sin and has wilfully rejected God's offer of salvation through faith in Christ, results in the destruction of both body and soul, while angels who rebelled with Satan, are given no offer of salvation, and are also utterly destroyed.
-As Hebrews 2 reminds us "it was not angels but the descendants of Abraham that Jesus came to help".
+For an unbeliever who is spiritually dead in their sin and has wilfully rejected God's offer of salvation through faith in Christ, the result will be the destruction of both body and soul, while angels who rebelled with Satan are given no offer of salvation and are also utterly destroyed.
+As Hebrews 2 reminds us, "it was not angels but the descendants of Abraham that Jesus came to help."